Ajzak/abacusfs/README.md

 You can browse all the files in the repository directly (without downloading) by clicking on the "programs" folder above.

+### Documentation

+Description, requirements, installation and usage instructions can be found in the Documentation file.

 ### License

 Copyright (c) 2013, Isak Nuhic and XLAB d.o.o.